getpelican/pelican-plugins/pelican_comment_system/doc/form.md

-# Comment Form (aka: never gather Metadata)
+# Comment Form (AKA, never gather metadata)

-Add a form, which allows your visitors to easily write comments.
+Add a form that allows your visitors to easily write comments.

-But more importantly, on submit the form generates a mailto-link.
+But more importantly, on submission the form generates a `mailto:` link.

-The resulting email contains a valid markdown block.
-Now you only have to copy this block in a new file.
-And therefore there is no need to gather the metadata (like date, author, replyto) yourself.
+The resulting email contains a valid Markdown block.
+Now you only have to copy this block to a new file, obviating the need to gather the metadata (such as date, author, replyto) yourself.

 #### Reply button

-Add this in the "comment for loop" in your article theme, so your visitors can reply to a comment.
+Add the following in the comment for-loop in your article.html template so your visitors can reply to a comment.

 ```html
 <button onclick="reply('{{comment.slug | urlencode}}');">Reply</button>
 ```

 #### Form

 A basic form so your visitors can write comments.

 ```html